Is it possible to meet customer expectations?

 Oracle has the Oracle Social Network (OSN) app, which like Chatter from salesforce.com, is built into their CRM.
-OSN can function independently of Oracle Sales Cloud and can be connected across the full Oracle CX suite of applications.
+OSN can function independently of Oracle Engagement Cloud or can be connected across the full Oracle CX suite of applications.

 There are also many free cloud based apps you can use to collaborate with clients.
 Google Apps is a great way to have a group of people access a single document.
 You could also use Drop Box, a free file sharing app which means the team has access to a single document which avoids the need to email the document around to the team.
 Using these cloud based solutions, the team can work from the most current version of the document.